History of electricity supply in Queensland: Modernisation and Restructure

 The transfer was not without problems: when the transfer of customer billing for Toowoomba, Warwick, and Stanthorpe the Board's new computers failed totally, the Board was sacked and replaced with an administrator, Peter Thorley, with SEQEB's General Manager and Secretary forced to work with Thornley to solve the problem.
 Although Thornley departed to become administrator of the sacked Melbourne City Council before a solution was found, he established teams to work on individual aspects of the issue, which were making progress.
 A new board was appointed, and after some staff reorganisation, was able to pull the teams' work together and produce accounts which passed the Auditor General's scrutiny for the first time in several years.

 During this time, the generation and transmission portions of the Queensland Electricity Commission were separated into two separate bodies, and high voltage transmission lines were built all the way west to Charleville, Cunnamulla, Quilpie, Thargomindah and beyond.
 In the remote areas beyond the Grey Range, some stand alone generation stations were set up similar to those already operating in remote northern aboriginal communities.
 Another restructure of the state's electricity supply saw the abolishment of the multiple Boards, with Energex replacing the SEQEB, and Ergon set up for the rest of the state.
 This represented a major departure from the previous decentralised nature of the industry, with Ergon's headquarters transferring to Brisbane.
 The former SWQEB headquarters in Dalby was gradually de-populated, and eventually purchased by Western Downs Regional Council.
-It is being refurbished to become the Council's headquarters with an expected opening in October 2011.
+It was refurbished to become the council's headquarters and was officially opened in October 2011.